 Again, I don't know anything about Sally, but her will to fight for survival is very effective.

 we see fear through her eyes and Marilyn Burns genuinely harbors that fear into her character. and judging what she endured on the set, I could definitely tell that is real terror.

 From what she experiencing and the mental and physical torture she goes through is what keeps us invested and scared for the character.

 Now let's talk about Franklin.
-Ugh....Why?....He is probably on one of the most despicable, annoying character in this movie.
+Ugh....Why?....He is probably one of the most despicable, annoying character in this movie.
 He is loud, obnoxious, kind of dumb and a bit of whiner.
 I was just counting the hours for Leatherface to do the deed.
-I know the guy is in a wheelchair and it's quite upsetting to see a handicap person get killed in a horror film, but you can feel Sally's and the audience's annoyance while dealing with this character.
+I know the guy is in a wheelchair and it's quite upsetting to see a handicapped person get killed in a horror film, but you can feel Sally's and the audience's annoyance while dealing with this character.

 Now let's focus on Leatherface and his insane, cannibalistic family.
 But mostly Leatherface.

 The Hitchhiker chillingly played by Edwin Neal is the more observant and chaotic of three.
 The moment where he describes "how to make headcheese" in such graphic detail is really unsettling.
 And how the hitchhiker tells it in such childish glee along with the other weird stuff that he does, would make you think this guy is definitely not sane.
 He could strike you at any second which makes the character that much creepy.